 Many addicts will not take an intervention by others--or a group's assessment of their behavior--to heart.
 Instead, they may stop the addictive behavior when in the company of this group, may leave the group, or seek new companions and social environments that are more conducive to embracing the behaviors.
 They may do all of these.
 Such measures are common under these circumstances.
 An addict who has reacted to intervention in this way may continue to spiral into deeper association with other addicts and habitual use of substances or behaviors, until such time as they eschew all social interactions to avoid anyone's knowledge of what and how much they are doing.
 Again, this pattern is not unusual.

 What, then, can motivate addicts to recognize these patterns and become motivated to stop?
 A combination of factors will need to be present for them to become ready to address the problem, and most often includes an intrinsic need or inner drive to stop the disagreeable consequences that have begun to surface surrounding their actions.
 This may be a good time for worried friends, family members and co-workers to talk to them about their concerns with the choices being made.

-If the addict is willing to hear this information, they may be approachable to finding solutions as well.
-This is a good opening, but the rest of the motivation will have to come from within the addict themselves.
-While it may be possible for them to initially desire to keep a relationship with a beloved family member, a job, or to stop having legal consequences occur, there needs to be a determination by the addict that they are doing it for themselves.
-While all of these other situations may cause pain and hurt the addict, they will then become discouraged and decide that they have no willingness to quit.
-Until they are determined to stop because they care enough about themselves, it will not happen.
-All other motivating factors can, and will, change in time, anyway.
-They must care enough to make the radical changes that recovery will demand.
+If the addict is willing to hear the concerns of others, he may be amenable to finding solutions as well.
+This is a good start, but the rest of the motivation will have to come from within the addict himself.
+While it may be possible for an addict to initially desire to quit in order to keep a relationship or a job, or to stop having legal consequences occur, the addict needs to determine that he is quitting for himself.